ragibson/Steganography/README.md

 In order to make recovering this data easier, we also hide the filesize of our input file in the first few color channels of the image.

-# How to use
+### How to use
 You need Python 3 and Pillow, a fork of the Python Imaging Library (PIL).

-Run LSBSteg in interactive mode using the following command:
+Run LSBSteg in interactive mode using one of the following commands:

-    py -i LSBSteg.
+	py -i LSBSteg.py
+	# OR
+	python -i LSBSteg.py

 Set the following variables, depending on what you want to do.